traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

 ## API Developer Portal

 Traefik Hub API Developer Portal allows developers to discover, access, and utilize API services.
-This platform serves as the space where API Users can explore, understand how to utilize the APIs, manage API Key access, and experiment with their functionalities.
+This platform also serves as a space where API Users can explore and understand how to use APIs, manage API Key access, and experiment with their functionalities.

-Now that we have the application managed by Traefik Hub API Management services, let us deploy an API Developer portal so we can interact with the APIs
+Now that we have the application managed by Traefik Hub API Management, let us deploy an API Developer portal so we can interact with the APIs

 1. Deploy an API Dev Portal.